 At a special meeting in April, the township lawyer was instructed to draw up a petition for a library referendum.
 Letters were sent to other clubs, offering speakers to explain the library project and ask for support.
 The response was encouraging.

 Possible library board candidates were explored in May.
-Lyle Franks, June Gardner, Chauncy Grimm, Sharon Hold, Hazel Horton and Joanne Snodgrass consented to be candidates and the service club circulated their petitions.
+Lyle Franks, June Gardner, Chauncy Grimm, Sharon Holt, Hazel Horton and Joanne Snodgrass consented to be candidates and the service club circulated their petitions.
 A library referendum was presented for the November election.

 An open house was held at the high school in October to give the public a chance to view library materials, meet candidates for the board and speak with the Lincoln Trail representative about the upcoming referendum.
 Service club members visited Tolono residents to explain the referendum and postcards were sent to rural residents.

 On November 5, 1968 the result of the vote was 574 to 513 in favor of the library.
 The seven board members were elected and conducted their first meeting.

 As a result of a bazaar/bake sale by the service club a $500 check was presented to the library board by January.

 In January, library films were shown to children in the Methodist church basement.
 A scrapbook was presented to the library in March by the service club.